 Thanks to this stored information for each call, customer service representatives have access to tons of relevant details, meaning customers won’t need to explain their issues multiple times to different agents.
 Accumulated account data enhances both the sales and support process, and results in more effective and consistent call center customer service.

 Customers want to feel as though they matter to the organizations with whom they do business, and one of the most effective strategies companies can employ to reinforce this perception is through personalization.
 In fact, a recent Accenture study found that 33% of customers who abandoned a business relationship did so because personalization was lacking.

-Even if your company already provides personalized service, you should always be looking for ways to improve every customer’s experience.
+Even if your company already provides personalized service, you should always be looking for ways to improve every customer’s experience with a positive attitude.
 The goal is to make callers feel seen and valued, which can be tricky when you’re interacting over the phone, text or chat rather than in person (a video-enabled contact center can help with this).

 A good place to start is by shifting perspectives to view calls as real-time relationships, rather than just another number in the queue.
 If agents use their name when they pick up the phone (and then address the customer by name, as well), you’ll stand out as a company who truly cares.
 It’s these thoughtful touches that’ll take customer satisfaction to the next level and improve retention year after year.

 Once a call center agent is connected to a customer, it’s important for the agent to actively listen as the customer articulates the reason for their incoming call.
 Whether they’re upset about something, or they have wonderful things to say about your company, or they land somewhere in between, what all customers want is simply to be heard.